Year 2

 Year 2 is an educational year group in schools in many countries including England, Wales, Australia and New Zealand.
 It is usually the second year of compulsory education and incorporates students aged between six and eight.

 Australia

 In Australia, Year 2 is usually the third year of compulsory education.
 Although there are slight variations between the states, most children in Year 2 are aged between seven and eight.

 New Zealand

 In New Zealand, Year 2 is the second year of compulsory education.
 Children are aged six or seven in this year group.
 Year 2 pupils are usually educated in Primary schools or in Area schools.

 United Kingdom

 England

 In schools in England Year 2 is the second year after Reception.
-It is the second full year of compulsory education, with children being admitted who are aged 6 before 1 September in any given academic year.
+It is the second full year of compulsory education, with children being aged between six and seven.
 The equivalent form in the US is 1st grade.

 Year 2 is usually the third and final year in infant or the third year of primary school.